Sure, the aches and pains mount as I near 69, but the more immediate perils might simply be dumb moves at home.

 Today, I subjected Cowboy to near-heatstroke by walking on our exposed mesa top way too late in the afternoon; lost my cellphone, loaded against better advice with personal information; and, in the pre-dawn hours, leapt like an alarmed ophidiophobiac when I once again stepped on that low-lying, whoopee-cushion of a toy given to Cowboy by our well-meaning, 15-year-old friend, Sophia.

 The toy usually seems to be deployed at night by Cowboy in high-traffic areas, like the path to the bathroom.
 It squawks loudly when stepped on.
 I’m sure that none of this occurred to Sophia when she chose the gift, but Cowboy seems to know that hiking poles, handholds and scorpion-avoidance shoes all are useless defenses against sudden late night launches of his startled master by this round, buck-toothed, corduroy-covered dog thing.
 Actually, I once saw Cowboy himself step on it unawares and bolt.
-Every time I do, I imagine a circle of canine cronies applauding and doubling up with “Arf, arf, arfs,” rating my leap like an ice skating move.
+Every time I do, I imagine a circle of canine cronies applauding and doubling up with “Arf, arf, arfs,” rating my leap like judges scoring an ice skating move.
 I have put flashlights within reach in all rooms of the house and, if you happened to notice flashlight beams darting about our place in the middle of the night, I’m afraid you would know that dreamrancher, who would have curtains only if he could swoop around on them like Errol Flynn, was on his way to the indoor plumbing.

 Recently, I nicked myself with my new lightweight, battery-powered chainsaw, which I purchased to spare myself the back pain inflicted by my old, gas-powered behemoth.
 The new thing is so light, I dangled it like a school girl’s purse as I pranced proudly between junipers the other day, gashing myself in the lower leg with the braked but razor-sharp chain because, silly me, I was wearing shorts for the occasion and left my chainsaw chaps gathering dust with the rest of my real, pre-septuanegerian tools and sporting goods in the garage.